 Revised: Orig.
 2022 (as Charter Policy)

+Rev. 2025

 101 LEGAL STATUS OF THE CHARTER SCHOOL

 I. PURPOSE

 A primary purpose of charter schools is to improve all pupil learning and achievement.
 Additional purposes include to (1) increase learning opportunities for all pupils; (2) encourage the use of different and innovative teaching methods; (3) measure learning outcomes and create different and innovative forms of measuring outcomes; (4) establish new forms of accountability for schools; and (5) create new professional opportunities for teachers, including the opportunity to be responsible for the learning program at the school site.